bradtraversy/devconnector_2.0/README.md

 The EditProfile and CreateProfile have been reduced to one component [ProfileForm.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/components/profile-forms/ProfileForm.js)
 The majority of this logic came from the refactrored EditProfile Component.

+## Log user out on token expiration

+If the Json Web Token expires then it should log the user out and end the authentication of their session.

+We can do this using a [axios interceptor](https://github.com/axios/axios#interceptors) together paired with creating an instance of axios.
+The interceptor, well intercepts any response and checks the response from our api for a `'Token is not valid'` message.
+ie. the token has now expired and is no longer valid.
+If such a message exists then we log out the user and clear the profile from redux state.

+**You can see the implementation of the interceptor and axios instance in [utils/api.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/utils/api.js)**

+Creating an instance of axios also cleans up our action creators in [actions/auth.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/actions/auth.js), [actions/profile.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/actions/profile.js) and [actions/post.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/actions/post.js)

 ---

 # Quick Start 🚀